 Projects that compile existing material will be considered, if the compilation includes a new contribution such as unique indexing.
 Projects consisting of surveys or activities studies are also eligible as long as the survey or study results in analysis and tabulation of the research data into publishable form.

-This Fund is available to ARLIS/NA INDIVIDUAL members (including special Individual membership categories, "honorary", "student", "retired", and "unemployed").
-Applicants must have been an Individual ARLIS/NA member for AT LEAST ONE YEAR prior to the February 26, 2014, deadline for a submitted grant application.
+This award is available to ARLIS/NA INDIVIDUAL members (including special Individual membership categories such as "honorary", "student", "retired", and "unemployed").
+Applicants must have been an Individual ARLIS/NA member for AT LEAST ONE YEAR prior to the January 9, 2015 deadline for a submitted grant application.

 ELIGIBLE for consideration: